cjmurray1985/yahoo-feed-specs/content/welcome-kit.md

 ### **Video Only**

 Provide a MRSS video feed that meets the requirements outlined in the Technical guidelines for video ingestion documentation.
 The videos will be downloaded, transcoded and served from Yahoo's servers.
 The video will render in a Yahoo player on a dedicated video page with brief text description.
-Example: Yahoo Finance Video

 ### **Video In Article Content**